LordUnicorn31/Kujo-Studios/Docs/GDD.md

 This units are the most basic warriors and the ones that will most likely be the backbone of your army.
 Their cost is not very expensive and the number of units you can recruit is more than the one for the special units.
 There are 3 basic units:

-lazership: Spaceships that shoot a single beam. (unit cost: 100 gold) (unit value 1:1) (HP: 100)
+Lazership: Spaceships that shoot a single beam. (unit cost: 100 gold) (unit value 1:1) (HP: 100)

-dualship: Spaceships that shoot 2 beams. (unit cost: 150 gold) (unit value 1:1) (HP: 100)
+Dualship: Spaceships that shoot 2 beams. (unit cost: 150 gold) (unit value 1:1) (HP: 100)

-Cannonship: Spaceships that shoot a beam that goes throught enemies (unit cost: 300 gold) (unit value 1:2) (HP: 120)
+Cannonship: Spaceships that shoot a beam that goes through enemies (unit cost: 300 gold) (unit value 1:2) (HP: 120)

 ## Special units